 The idea behind eating clean is focusing on the healthiest foods in each category.

 That means fresh vegetables and fruits, healthy proteins and fats, and whole grains.
+These foods deliver the most vitamins, minerals, antioxidants, phytonutrients, and other unique compounds to help optimize your health.

 When it comes to the carbohydrates in your diet, stick to healthy ones.
 That means whole grains over refined grains and sugar.
+This also means fresh and in-season fruits and vegetables when possible and healthy legumes, like lentils.

 Knowing how to distinguish between “good” nutritious carbs and “bad” carbs is as simple as learning the difference between empty carbs and “whole” carbs.
 If you are serious about clean eating you need to be serious about the carbs you eat.